aMytho/GlimBoi/README.md

 A chatbot for Glimesh.tv

-> The bot is not yet ready for release.
-It will be released in beta shortly before Glimesh Launches.

 ## Setup
 Download the bot from the [releases](https://github.com/aMytho/GlimBoi/releases) page.
 Run the installer for your platform.
 Windows users can use the .exe file.
 Linux users can use the .deb file.
 Other platforms can build the app manually or use wine.